NomicFoundation/slang/documentation/public/user-guide/tree-query-language.md

 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:query-syntax-4"
 ```

-Children can also be elided.
+Children can be elided.
 For example, this would produce multiple matches for a
 `MultiplicativeExpression` where at least _one_ of the children is an expression of a `StringExpression` variant, where each match
 is associated with each of the `StringExpression` children: